-This course provides students with practical experience by applying the knowledge learned throughout the Paralegal program in a work environment for a minimum of 120 hours during a semester.
-In weekly seminars and individual meetings with the course instructor, students explore career options, develop confidence as professionals and acquire job hunting and career development skills.
+This course provides students with practical experience by applying the knowledge learned throughout the Paralegal Studies program in a work environment for a minimum of 96 hours during a semester.
+In weekly discussions with peers and the course instructor, students explore career options, develop confidence as professionals, and acquire job hunting and career development skills.

-Completion of at least 36 credits toward the degree, including PLS 101, PLS 111 and PLS 121, and a grade point average of 2.5 or better.
+Completion of PLS 101, PLS 111 and PLS 121 and a grade point average of 2.5 or better.